-3.2.2 Biosafety materials for bacteria detection

-Most bacteria are harmless and even beneficial, but some bacteria are pathogens that can cause many infectious diseases such as tuberculosis, which results in about two million deaths each year^{112, 113}.
-Moreover, the worldwide trend of the increasing prevalence of antimicrobial resistance result from outright abuse of antibiotics has become a major public health problem.
-The development of a POCT can significantly help identify the effective antibiotic for the infection of patient.
-Xiao et al. developed a novel biosensor for high-throughput bacteria detection based on the DNA molecular machine.
-The platform successfully realized single-step, fast and multi-channel high-throughput bacterial detection as shown in Figure 7A.
-The sdwalker drop biosensor platform adopts the trigger spontaneous motion mechanism of walking molecular machine, which has the characteristics of rapid analysis and single bacterial analysis.
-The signal amplification strategy based on sdwalker drop operation can be used for highly sensitive detection of bacteria (1 CFU/ml), exhibiting a promising manner for DOQM00255K bacteria detection.
+3.2.2 Biosafety materials for bacteria detection.
+Most bacteria are harmless and even beneficial, but some bacteria are pathogens that can cause many infectious diseases such as tuberculosis, which result in about two million deaths each year.
+112,113 Moreover, the worldwide trend of the increasing prevalence of antimicrobial resistance resulting from the outright abuse of antibiotics has become a major public health problem.
+Thus, the development of POCT can significantly help identify an effective antibiotic for the infection of a patient.
+Xiao et al. developed a novel biosensor for the high-throughput detection of bacteria based on the DNA molecular machine.114 The platform successfully realized single-step, fast and multi-channel high-throughput bacterial detection, as shown in Fig. 7A.
+The SDwalker drop biosensor platform adopts the trigger spontaneous motion mechanism of a walking molecular machine, which has the characteristics of rapid analysis and single bacterial analysis.
+The signal amplification strategy based on SDwalker drop operation can